shushcat/rlat/README.md

 Binaries for various platforms will eventually be provided on a releases page.

-Manual installation requires [Go](https://golang.org), and should only require the command `go get github.com/shushcat/rlat`.
+Manual installation requires [Go](https://golang.org), and should only require the command `go install github.com/shushcat/rlat@latest`.

 ## Contributing

 Please submit pull requests and bug reports at https://github.com/shushcat/rlat.

+## Todo

+- [ ] Setup basic tests.
+- [ ] Make sure all words are selected when a text is compared to itself.
+- [ ] Implement an edit distance (`distance.DamLev("word1", "word2")`) function.
+- [ ] Implement a flag to return comparator density (see [Neidorf 2019](https://www.nature.com/articles/s41562-019-0570-1)).
+- [ ] Process multiple texts in parallel.
+- [ ] Use the [Snowball stemmer](https://snowballstem.org/) to get word stems.

+## Resources

+Martin Porter; "Lovins revisited"; December 2001 (revised November 2008); http://snowball.tartarus.org/algorithms/lovins/festschrift.html; _Charting a new course: progress in natural language processing and information retrieval: a festschrift for professor Karen Sparck Jones_, edited by John Tait; 2005.

 ## License, Credit & History

-rlat is available free of restrictions under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+`rlat` is available free of restrictions under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 The basic algorithm `rlat` follows in comparing texts was inspired by the plagiarism-detection program [WCopyfind](http://plagiarism.bloomfieldmedia.com/wordpress/software/wcopyfind/) by Lou Bloomfield.